dubsquared/devopsblog/source/_posts/2013-04-22-cloud-monitoring-adds-pagerduty-integration.markdown

 labels.
 If you would like more information about the alarms, you can use the `--details` flag.

-Your final step for taking advantage of the new PagerDuty integration is to [update your alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html#service-alarms-update) to use your newly-created notification plan.
-Using the ID that your call to `raxmon-notification-plan-create` returned and the alarm you've picked out, you can accomplish this by running the following:
+Your final step to take advantage of the new PagerDuty integration is to [update your alarms](http://docs.rackspace.com/cm/api/v1.0/cm-devguide/content/service-alarms.html#service-alarms-update) to use your newly-created notification plan.
+Use the ID that your call to `raxmon-notification-plan-create` returned and the alarm ID you've picked out, and running the following:

 	raxmon-alarms-update  --entity-id=enKEb23JB --id=alwp0UoI45 \
 	--notification-plan=npTY46f7